martijnhoekstra/ensime-sublime/README.md

 ## Contacts

-In case if something goes wrong, let us know at dev@sublimescala.org or submit an issue to the tracker https://github.com/sublimescala/sublime-ensime/issues/new.
-Regards, the SublimeScala team.
+Submit issues on the tracker https://github.com/ensime/ensime-sublime/issues or come find us on the https://gitter.im/ensime/ensime-server Gitter channel